 The 3-RR manipulator consists of a moving platform linked to the ground by means of three legs (Fig. 7), where each leg is a three-revolute chain.
 The three intermediate joints at points C_i are actuated, allowing to control the three degrees of freedom of the platform, and the remaining joints are passive.
-The inputs of the manipulator are thus given by the joint angles α_i at the C_i joints, so that $\mathbf{v} = [\alpha_1, \alpha_2, \alpha_3]^T$ in this case.
-Since the moving platform acts as the end-effector, the output of interest is given by the pose vector $\mathbf{u} = [x, y, \theta]^T$, where (x, y) and θ provide the position and orientation of the platform respectively (Fig. 7).
+The inputs of the manipulator are thus given by the joint angles α_i at the C_i joints, so that $\boldsymbol{v} = [\alpha_1, \alpha_2, \alpha_3]^{\mathsf{T}}$ in this case.
+Since the moving platform acts as the end-effector, the output of interest is given by the pose vector $\boldsymbol{u} = [x, y, \theta]^{\mathsf{T}}$, where (x, y) and θ provide the position and orientation of the platform respectively (Fig. 7).

-Several tools have been proposed to study the singularity set S of this manipulator [35, 36, 37], which is known to be two-dimensional in general.
-A good reference summarizing them is [16], where it is shown that the forward singularities can be derived from those of the 3-RPR manipulator [35], whereas the inverse singularities can be generated geometrically, from the so-called vertex-spaces of the legs.
+Several tools have been proposed to study the singularity set S of this manipulator [34-36], which is known to be two-dimensional in general.
+A good reference summarizing them is [16], where it is shown that the forward singularities can be derived from those of the 3-RPR manipulator [34], whereas the inverse singularities can be generated geometrically, from the socalled vertex-spaces of the legs.
 These methods are useful, but concentrate on deriving the constant-orientation slices of S only, so that a reconstruction of the whole singularity surface involves a discretization on the angle θ , which necessarily leaves points of S out of the representation.
 Moreover, only projections of the slices on the (x, y)-plane are derived, so that the visualization of the singularity surface on the input space, for example, is not straightforward.
-The method we present in this paper, in contrast, allows to compute the whole singularity surface directly on C, and to project it easily to any required space, including V or U, without incurring in any loss of information.
+The method we present in this paper, in contrast, allows to compute the whole singularity surface directly on C, and to project it easily